C-Otto/BitBook/documentation/commands.md

 ### List Owned Addresses
 The command `list-owned-addresses` can be used to list the addresses you marked as `owned`.
-The output includes the current balance with the current fiat value, and the addresses descriptions (if set).
+The output includes the current balance with the current fiat value, and the addresses' descriptions (if set).
 The output is sorted by value, so that the addresses with the highest number of coins are shown at the bottom of the list.